Canada’s first shark research NGO and registered charity¹.

 July to October

 Estuary: No record

 July to September

 June to October

 ¹ Exceptional winter captures in the Saguenay Fjord.

 Note on the shortfin mako shark (Isurus oxyrinchus): The most cited reference of the mako shark in the Gulf of St. Lawrence is Templeman 1963¹, and yet Templeman states that “no authentic record of the sharp-nosed mackerel shark, Isurus oxyrinchus, has yet been obtained from the Newfoundland area.”

-A small number of captures are reported in DFO at-sea observer data² (DFO Gulf, 1997-2013) off the western coast of Newfoundland and in the Cabot Strait but some—or all—may be cases of misidentification of the porbeagle shark (Lamna nasus), which is frequently mistaken for the shortfin mako in the St. Lawrence.
-If you have any evidence that would confirm the presence of the shortfin mako in the Gulf of St. Lawrence, please contact us.
+A small number of captures are reported in DFO at-sea observer data² (DFO Gulf, 1997-2013) off the western coast of Newfoundland and in the Cabot Strait.
+A few may be cases of misidentification of the porbeagle shark (Lamna nasus), which is frequently mistaken for the shortfin mako in the St. Lawrence, but DFO officials are confident that the majority of these reported sightings are indeed the shortfin mako.
+If you have any further evidence that would confirm the presence of the shortfin mako in the Gulf of St. Lawrence, please contact us.